-Before you can send prescriptions electronically via the Surescripts e-prescribing network in Cerbo, you must undergo an identity verification and registration process.
+Before you can send prescriptions electronically in Cerbo (via the Surescripts e-prescribing network), you must undergo an identity verification and registration process.
+The steps in that process are:

 - Verify your User Information in the EMR - verify that your name, NPI number, and DEA number are correct in your User profile (under Admin > Manage > Users), and make sure you have an valid prescriber suffix in your profile.